 Frank Cottle [00:37:17] That’s a really good question.
-I think if you’ve got the right data, it’s clear the problem with analysis paralysis usually is a constant seeking of new data because you don’t know if you have the right data.
+I think if you’ve got the right data, it’s clear.
+The problem with analysis paralysis usually is a constant seeking of new data because you don’t know if you have the right data.
 You need to understand your own business and what the KPI is for your own businesses or what the KPI is or for the business plan you’re trying to execute.
 That’s the data that you should be looking at.
 If you just get more data for its own sake, then you’re a collector.
 You’re not a good building engineer.
-So I would say that that’s where the line is drawn on the paralysis issue, not knowing your business well enough to know what data you need.
+So I would say that’s where the line is drawn on the paralysis issue, not knowing your business well enough to know what data you need.

-Nick Raithel [00:39:50] Of those charitable activities that you do support.
-Are there any that you’d like to mention now for listeners to be educated and informed?
+Nick Raithel [00:39:50] Of those charitable activities that you do support, are there any that you’d like to mention now for listeners to be educated and informed?

-Nick Raithel [00:45:06] Your background in sailing and in the water, is that on a more humorous note?
-Is that why you’ve described yourself as having a better beard than most millennials?
+Nick Raithel [00:45:06] Your background in sailing and in the water, is that — on a more humorous note — is that why you’ve described yourself as having a better beard than most millennials?

 Nick Raithel [00:46:22] Two more questions now before we do wrap up.
 I wanted to ask you next about books you’d recommend both for real estate and then in other areas like personal development and also more generally speaking, that would allow a person to, as you’ve been saying during this interview, learn to think and to make decisions.

-Frank Cottle [00:48:22] No, not really favorites I’m more of a browser.
+Frank Cottle [00:48:22] No, not really favorites, I’m more of a browser.
 I’ll look at something and say, oh, that’s good.
-But nothing that stands out is as being a driver, I enjoy a lot of the things around people exploring the future, concepts around what they think is going to happen next.
-And an awful lot of that, not just from tech, but from from from whatever sources I can find it.
-So I’m more of a I would be more likely to read essays than I would books.
+But nothing that stands out as being a driver.
+I enjoy a lot of the things around people exploring the future, concepts around what they think is going to happen next.
+And an awful lot of that, not just from TED, but from whatever sources I can find it.
+So I would be more likely to read essays than I would books.

 Nick Raithel [00:51:18] For those who are looking to follow your progress and even learn more about you personally.
 What would you recommend is the best way or ways for our listeners to do that?

 Nick Raithel [00:52:16] Well, thank you very much, Frank, for coming on.
-I want to thank you for sharing all your insights, including your out rules for real estate investing.
+I want to thank you for sharing all your insights, including your rules for real estate investing.

 Grace Flack [00:52:27] That’s our show for today.
 What’s next?
 Two things.
-First, check out the Shonen.
-They’re online at sevenrulespodcast.com.
-Then get your copy of our free guides on raising capital and where to invest these two written guides.
-We’ll show you how our guests have raised capital for their deals.
-What markets they’re investing in and which assets.
-Our guests have achieved success.
-To get those two guys absolutely free.
+First, check out the show notes.
+They’re online at 7rulespodcast.com.
+Then get your copy of our free guides on raising capital and where to invest.
+These two written guides will show you how our guests have raised capital for their deals.
+What markets they’re investing in and which assets our guests have achieved success in.
+To get those two guides absolutely free, text the word rules to 6-6-8-6-6.
 Text the word rules to 6-6-8-6-6.
-Text the word rules text it to 6-6-8-6-6.
-Don’t have a phone, can’t send text messages.
-Then go online to www.sevenrulespodcast.com forward, slash the word gift.
-That’s sevenrulespodcast.com forward slash gift.
+Don’t have a phone, can’t send text messages?
+Then go online to www.7rulespodcast.com/gift.
 Thanks again for listening.
-See you next Tuesday for another episode of Seven Rules for Real Estate Investing.Share this:
+See you next Tuesday for another episode of Seven Rules for Real Estate Investing.